 Faculty diversity is a source of strength in Health Sciences.
-Our diverse backgrounds - of race, ethnicity, gender, religion, sexual orientation, gender identity, age, and experience enhance our ability to achieve our core mission of service, teaching, and research.
-Faculty demographic data reveals the distribution of gender, underrepresented faculty, attrition, age distribution, and leadership diversity.
+Our diverse backgrounds -- of race, ethnicity, gender, religion, sexual orientation, gender identity, age, and experience -- enhance our ability to achieve our core mission of service, teaching, and research.
+Faculty demographic data reveal the distribution of gender, underrepresented faculty, attrition, age distribution, and leadership diversity.

 Underrepresented Minority Faculty